Normal Infant Sleep: Night Nursing's Importance

 As long as breastfeeding your child ‘til they are sleeping and placing them down while sleeping is not a problem for you as a parent, you need not worry about it for your child.
 How can we say this?
 First, a child who is tired enough will fall asleep with or without breastfeeding.
 Although falling asleep at the breast may remain a preferred way to fall asleep for a child (full of the closeness and intimacy that is so necessary for bonding), it will not be a necessary step.
 As children age, they will fall asleep in various places and positions.
 Young infants should not be forced to fall asleep without comfort; they may need to nurse to feel relaxed and safe enough to enter sleep.
 Another factor to remember is that all children eventually wean.
 Nursing and cuddling to sleep offers comfort for your child, a closeness that is associated with positive developmental outcomes.
 Children will seek this closeness as a natural part of development.
 This is not a bad thing, it is simply offering your child the closeness that is a natural part of growth and parenting.

 If still uncertain, be assured that breastfeeding is a natural way to help children sleep and provide important support for their growth.
 Parents should know that breastmilk in the evening contains more tryptophan (a sleep-inducing amino acid).
 Tryptophan is a precursor to serotonin, a vital hormone for brain function and development.
 In early life, tryptophan ingestion leads to more serotonin receptor development (Hibberd, Brooke, Carter, Haug, & Harzer, 1981).
 Nighttime breastmilk also has amino acids that promote serotonin synthesis (Delgado, 2006; Goldman, 1983; Lien, 2003).
-Serotonin makes the brain work better, keeps one in a good mood, and helps with sleep-wake cycles (Somer, 2009).
-So it may be especially important for children to have evening or night breastmilk because it has tryptophan in it, for reasons beyond getting them to sleep.
+Serotonin keeps one in a good mood and helps with sleep-wake cycles (Somer, 2009).

 Previous posts in this mini-series: